aharonium/opensiddur.org/posts/posts/siddur-on-the-hill-by-havurah-on-the-hill-2010_(sam.seicol_2014-03-30).html.md

 </span></div></td>

 <td style="vertical-align:top;" width="53%"><div class="english">
-The maker of perfection in the highest places, will be the maker of well-being for us and for all Yisrael; (and for all who dwell upon this planet), and let us say: Amen.
+The maker of perfection in the highest places, will be the maker of well-being for us and for all Yisrael; (and for all who dwell upon this planet), and let us say: <em>Amen</em>.
 </div></td></tr>